rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 The Virtual Machine Service was [initially introduced](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-esxi-vcenter-server-7-vsphere-with-tanzu-release-notes.html#wn04272021) with vSphere 7 U2a.
 It allows users to deploy and manage virtual machines using Kubernetes standard APIs.
 In order to provide these functionalities, the [Virtual Machine Operator](https://github.com/vmware-tanzu/vm-operator), open-sourced by VMware, had to be developed and integrated in vSphere.

-If you're touching this exciting technology for the first time, you may would like to start reading one of the posts below, since I will focus only on the latest feature additions of the VM Service in this post.
+If you're touching this exciting technology for the first time, you might like to start reading one of the posts below, since I will focus only on the latest feature additions of the VM Service in this post.

 Level 100: